By: Nicole Corson

 - Is your roof giving the attic a bad case of asthma? – Another problem that significantly reduces a roof’s effective lifespan is poor ventilation.
 Without proper ventilation, heat and moisture can build up in the attic.
 If left unchecked, this can cause shingles to warp, lumber to rot, insulation to fail, and a roof to buckle.
 If roof vents get blocked or attic insulation is insufficient, it can cause serious problems for your home’s roof.
 The best way around this is to install an attic fan to help your attic breathe easier.

-- Look up to keep costs down. – Unless there’s a leak, most people don’t give their home’s roof a second thought.
+- Look up to keep costs down. – Unless there’s a Roof leak, most people don’t give their home’s roof a second thought.
 But maybe they should.
 Especially after a windstorm or heavy thunderstorm passes through your neighborhood, it wouldn’t be a bad idea to look up at the roof to see if anything is amiss.
 A quick scan is usually all it takes to note a fallen branch, as well any obvious signs of roof damage

 - Do you have bats in the belfry? – Probably not.
 But if you haven’t poked your head in your attic in years, there are quite a few nasty things that can take place up there.
 Rodents and insects can enter an attic and make quite a mess which can undermine any roof system.
 Leaks can get started which if left unchecked can cause you big problems weeks or months later.
 The best way to keep your attic from giving you nightmares down the road is to pop your head up there a couple times a year to make sure that everything is shipshape.